Using “Newtonian” space and time, and dividing space by a standard co-ordinate system (the origin being of a totally relative nature).

 Quoting from J. C. Maxwell, article 18 of his treatise on matter and motion; “so there is nothing to distinguish one part of space from another except its relation to the place of material bodies… We cannot describe the time of an event except by reference to some other event… or the place of a body except by reference to some other body… All our knowledge, both of time and place is essentially relative”.

-For a subsequent instant (after some interval of time) the velocity of the particle and its position can be figured from its previous position, so therefore its theoretical absolute velocity and position.
-[Classically this couldn’t be applied to any real (observed) system because a point is an area of space (or in real system, total system) may also have superimposed motion ad infinitum.
+For a subsequent instant (after some interval of time) the velocity of the particle and its position can be figured from its previous position, so therefore its theoretical absolute velocity and relative position [Classically this couldn’t be applied to any real (observed) system because a point is an area of space which may also have superimposed motion ad infinitum.
 But not so here as all motion is relative to a theoretical position in space and space is motionless.
 But from a theoretical sense it can be considered because you state particle A as having no other motion than its linear velocity.
-Or it is at absolute rest if it has no motion.]
+Or it is at absolute rest if it has no motion].

-As seen in general in this hypothesis the use of absolute motion is not so removed from the calculations as it is in classical mechanics because when PP collide their absolute motion (all motion) must be involved to conserve motion, and in many cases is completely stopped for an instant in time.
+As seen in general in this hypothesis the use of absolute motion is not so removed from calculations as it is in classical mechanics because when PP collide their absolute motion (all motion) must be involved to conserve motion, and in many cases is completely stopped for an instant in time.